-Thornburgh: It is Johnny Walker Black.
+Thornburgh: It is Johnnie Walker Black.
 What’s the connection there?

 Thornburgh: Sounds delightful.

-Thornburgh: And maybe even better with Johnny Walker Black.
+Thornburgh: And maybe even better with Johnnie Walker Black.

 Vidyarthi: Exactly.
 Sometimes they call it whiskey chicken.
 It’s a stereotype.
 And it’s also traditionally associated with the Punjabi community more, which is the Indian diaspora in Kenya historically, from Northern India, as opposed to, for example, another larger group which is the Gujarati, who are vegetarian and tee-total.
 It’s not generally Indian, at all.